fujidana/vscode-spec-data/README.md

 ## Known Issues

-### Limitation coming from performance
+### Limitation due to rendering resource

-VS Code provides [Webview API](https://code.visualstudio.com/api/extension-guides/webview#scripts-and-message-passing) for extension developers to implement graphically rich contents.
+VS Code allows extension developers to implement graphically rich contents via [Webview API](https://code.visualstudio.com/api/extension-guides/webview).
-In other words, such contents must be built in the world of HTML/CSS/JavaScript.
+To use the API, the contents may be provided as HTML/CSS/JavaScript.
-This extension employs [Plotly.js](https://plotly.com/javascript/) to plot graphs within this scheme.
+This extension employs [Plotly.js](https://plotly.com/javascript/) to plot graphs in the HTML body.
 While Plotly.js looks performant as an interactive and nice-looking graph generator, to render a preview consisting of a large number of scan dataset cosumues both CPU and memory resources.
 For this reason, the maximum number of plots is limited to 25 by default; users can change the this limitation in the _Setting_ window.